CSLewin/APBW/mess/Weapons and Armor.md

 ## WEAPONS

+All weapons have the following qualities:
+- Size (Light, One-Handed, Two-Handed)
+- Base Damage Die (1d4, 1d6, 1d8, 1d10, 2d6)
+- Range (Whisper, Speak, Shout)
+- Damage Type (Bludgeoning, Piercing, Slashing)
+- Weight (0 or more inventory slots)

-By default, all weapons require one hand to wield, deal 1d8 damage, and take up one inventory slot.
+By default, all weapons are one-handed, deal 1d8 damage, and take up one inventory slot.

-Ranges for weapons and magic fall into three categories: **Whisper**, **Speak**, and **Shout**.
-These categories describe the maximum distance at which the weapon or spell is effective.
+Ranges for weapons and magic fall into three categories which describe the maximum distance at which the weapon or spell is effective:
+- **Whisper**
+- **Speak**
+- **Shout**

 Weapons wielded in melee combat add Might to attack and damage rolls.
 Weapons wielded in ranged combat add Grace to attack and damage rolls.
 All magical fighting techniques (melee or ranged) add Lore to attack and damage rolls.

 Damage chain: (minimum) 1d4 <--> 1d6 <--> 1d8 <--> 1d10 <--> 2d6 (maximum)